AEADataEditor/aea-de-guidance/sample-language-report.md

 ## Data
 > [REQUIRED] Please provide this dataset

+or if especially valuable

+> [STRONGLY SUGGESTED] Please provide the cleaned  dataset as part of the archive, or a separate upload to an archive (Zenodo, Dataverse, ICPSR).
+In the latter case, cite it from there.
+See examples at https://social-science-data-editors.github.io/guidance/Requested_information_hosting.html

 > [REQUIRED] Please add data citations to the article.
 Guidance on how to cite data is provided in the [AEA Sample References](https://www.aeaweb.org/journals/policies/sample-references).

 > [REQUIRED] Please provide a clear description of access modality and location for this dataset.

+> [REQUIRED] Please provide a clear description of access modality and location for this dataset.
+Please specify how long the data will be preserved in the restricted-access location.

+> [REQUIRED] Please specify how long the data will be preserved in the restricted-access location.

 > [SUGGESTED] The default AEA bibtex style file does not display URLs in the bibliography.
 A workaround might be to use the slightly modified [draft style file](https://github.com/AEADataEditor/aea-de-guidance/blob/master/citations/aea-mod.bst) or the `econ` style file referenced [here](https://www.aeaweb.org/journals/policies/random-author-order).